raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Time Skip 2/Andrea Time Skip 2.md

 A1.B: "Again some of them, there wasn't a lot of information that they were able to give, other than where they were going etc. There didn't seem to be any real patterns in the people who were targeted."
 (Will follow-up when Andrea has things to say/questions to ask)

 Follow up: "Thank you for your work.
 It makes sense with what we know now that there wasn't much of a pattern.
 How were those that you did talk to?
-Were any in dire straights?" story teller discretion here of if you feel like having an Andrea-pokes-his-nose-into-more-mortals-lives storyline or not, answer accordingly and move to 2 if yes :)
+Were any in dire straights?"
+~~story teller discretion here of if you feel like having an Andrea-pokes-his-nose-into-more-mortals-lives storyline or not, answer accordingly and move to 2 if yes :)~~ doesn't pursue further

-2 - Depending on answers to 1, and if there are people he thinks should be checked in on more: "Borso, would you go with Lucia to check on the murdered's relations?
+~~2 - Depending on answers to 1, and if there are people he thinks should be checked in on more: "Borso, would you go with Lucia to check on the murdered's relations?
 I feel like she could use some backup and it makes the most sense to go during the day when I can't be there.
 And I know you're Carlo's ghoul, so before you wonder why you should care, let me present it to you this way.
 Desperate people with nothing to lose will do desperate things.
 Their relations were supernaturally murdered and we don't want those desperate things to be hunting for answers.
-Think of it like preemptively protecting Carlo from people looking for answers or bringing the inquisition back."
+Think of it like preemptively protecting Carlo from people looking for answers or bringing the inquisition back."~~

 A2: